gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 ## Removed experimental lazy page bundling

-In gatsby@2.27.0 we added [Experimental: Lazy page bundling](../v2.27/index.md#experimental-lazy-page-bundling-in-development) mode for `gatsby develop` that would delay compiling page templates until it was needed.
+In `gatsby@2.27.0` we added [Experimental: Lazy page bundling](../v2.27/index.md#experimental-lazy-page-bundling-in-development) mode for `gatsby develop` that would delay compiling page templates until it was needed.
 While preliminary tests were very promising, we discovered few showstoppers that degraded development experience.
 [We decided to end the experiment](https://github.com/gatsbyjs/gatsby/discussions/28137#discussioncomment-138998) for now and shift our efforts to [Less aggressive cache invalidation](#less-aggressive-cache-invalidation).

+## gatsby-plugin-emotion@5.0.0

+The plugin is updated to the new major version of emotion: v11.
+Check out [this post](https://emotion.sh/docs/emotion-11) in emotion docs for updates.

 ## Notable bugfixes